Technical resources for silicon nanomaterials research

 Prof. Ralf Wehrspohn, Fraunhofer Institute for Microstructure of Materials; GERMANY

-Prof. Sharon Weiss; Vanderbilt University, Nashville, USA
+Prof. Sharon Weiss; Vanderbilt University, Nashville; USA

 Prof. Jianmin Wu, Zhejiang University; CHINA